dickdral1/world_dashboard/README.md

 - Sunburst Chart: sometimes choosing the country by clicking does not work
 - Maps: sometimes in Chrome and Safari the maps show an error message.
 Making the window larger may and reloading may fix this problem.
 - Maps: Separate maps for Asia and Australia are not available, so for these area's the World map is shown
 - Sometimes specific data are not available for a country.
-In the table the corresponding cells are left empty.
+In the table the corresponding cells are left empty
--